aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertautoshape/_index.md

 ---
 title: InsertAutoShape
 second_title: Aspose.Sildes for .NET API Reference
-description: Creates a new AutoShape tunes it from default template and inserts it to the collection at the specified index.
-Note the type of the shape will be determined by the shapeType parameter.
+description: Creates a new auto shape and inserts it into the shape collection at the specified index applying default template formatting.
 type: docs
 weight: 250
 url: /aspose.slides/ishapecollection/insertautoshape/